mdn/content/files/en-us/web/api/rtcrtpcontributingsource/rtptimestamp/index.md

 ### Value

-An integer value specifiying a source-generated timestamp indicating the time at which the media in this packet, scheduled for play out at the time indicated by
+An integer value specifying a source-generated timestamp indicating the time at which the media in this packet, scheduled for play out at the time indicated by
 {{domxref("RTCRtpContributingSource.timestamp", "timestamp")}}, was initially sampled or generated.
 This value may be useful for sequencing and synchronization purposes.